Shakeskeyboarde/docker-on-apple-silicon/README.md

-# Docker on Apple silicon
+# Docker on Apple (ARM64) using a remote daemon on Ubuntu (AMD64)

-This repository contains instructions and setup scripts for installing the Docker client (`docker` CLI) locally, the Docker daemon remotely (on Ubuntu), and configuring them to work together.
+This repository contains instructions and setup scripts for installing the Docker client locally (Apple), the Docker daemon remotely (Ubuntu), and configuring them to work together.

 **Q:** Why would you want to do this?

 **A:** Because support for Docker on Apple silicon is still progressing.
-And, even when Docker becomes Apple native, it will still only run Apple containers.
-Running the daemon remotely not only allows Docker to work now, but also means we can continue to use Linux containers.
-This is important, partly because there are a lot of them and not all will be ported to Apple, but mostly because we aren't deploying containers to Apple servers just yet (maybe someday).
+Even when Docker becomes Apple native, it will still only _run_ Arm64 containers on Apple silicon, and building will require emulation (buildx).
+Running the daemon remotely on an Amd64 Linux host allows me to continue running Amd64 images _right now_, and building does not require any additional configuration or emulation.
+I can run and build on the same platform the images will be deployed to.

+### Caveats

+- If running containers have listeners, they will be listening _on the daemon host's public IP._ This can be a good thing as long as you're aware of it.
+If you're not okay with public listeners, then I suggest you try setting up a VPN on your daemon host, and using iptables to lock down incoming connections to the VPS.
+But that's beyond the scope of this document.
+- Using volumes/mounts will target filesystem _of the daemon host_, not your local file system.
+If you need to share the daemon host's file system with your local machine, I recommend checking out SSHFS.
+But again, that's beyond the scope of this document.

 &nbsp;